CourseInfo: Product development

 In 1996, Cane wrote simple automated scripts for websites for instructors using the Perl programming language and Netscape 2.0.
-In 1997, after the founding of CourseInfo, version 1.0 of the "Teachers Toolbox" was launched including a series of named "Generator" tools including the coursesite generator, announcement generator, quiz generator, survey generator and other tools.
+In 1997, after the founding of CourseInfo, version 1.0 of the "Teachers Toolbox" was launched including a series of named "Generator" tools including the course site generator, announcement generator, quiz generator, survey generator and other tools.
 Gilfus designed the features and functions and web design of the product through personal experience and instructor feedback while Cane developed the core technology of the product.
 Gilfus also led sales, marketing and product management for the company.
 Much of the company's initial communication was on educational listservs and web boards.

 In mid-1997, the "Interactive Learning Network" ILN 1.5, was released and installed at several academic institutions including Cornell University, Yale Medical School and University of Pittsburgh.
 The ILN was the first e-learning system of its kind to leverage and install on top of a relational database MySQL.
 Access control was added to provide security around course content.
 Guest access was provided for course shopping.

 In 1998, the CourseInfo product line (then the Interactive Learning Network or ILN) became the foundation for Blackboard's e-learning product line as Blackboard's CourseInfo.